buildbot/buildbot/master/docs/manual/cfg-buildsteps.rst

 RemoveDirectory
 +++++++++++++++

-This command recursively deletes a directory on the slave.
+This command recursively deletes a directory on the worker.

 ::

     from buildbot.plugins import steps
     f.addStep(steps.RemoveDirectory(dir="build/build"))

-This step requires slave version 0.8.4 or later.
+This step requires worker version 0.8.4 or later.

 .. bb:step:: MakeDirectory

 MakeDirectory
 +++++++++++++++

-This command creates a directory on the slave.
+This command creates a directory on the worker.

 ::

     from buildbot.plugins import steps
     f.addStep(steps.MakeDirectory(dir="build/build"))

-This step requires slave version 0.8.5 or later.
+This step requires worker version 0.8.5 or later.

 .. _Python-BuildSteps: